-Χ A numeric data matrix where rows are points and columns are dimensions. threshold A numeric scalar or vector specifying the maximum distance for considering neighbors.
+Χ A numeric data matrix where rows are points and columns are dimensions.
+This can be missing if BNINDEX is supplied. threshold A numeric scalar or vector specifying the maximum distance for considering neighbors.
 Further arguments to pass to specific methods.
 This is guaranteed to include subset, get.index, get.distance BPPARAM and raw.index.
-See ?"rangeFind-methods" for more details.
+See ?"findNeighbors-functions" for more details.
 BNINDEX A BiocNeighborIndex object containing precomputed index information.
-This can be missing if BNPARAM is supplied, see Details.
+This can be missing if X and BNPARAM is supplied, see Details.
 BNPARAM A BiocNeighborParam object specifying the algorithm to use.
 This can be missing if BNINDEX is supplied, see Details.